-Vinterberg’s concern with the boundaries of individuality and underlying Dionysian urges is quintessentially Scandinavian in the context of orderly and sensible democratic socialism.
 In The Hunt (2012), Mikkelsen and Vinterberg’s previous collaboration, we saw the frightening power of groupthink castigation and what philosopher Jean-Paul Sarte called the “medusa glance” of society—the gazes that freeze our freedom, quell our eccentricity.
-There is nothing here that matches the emotive pugilism of that film, particularly the church scene that saw a cast-out Mikkelsen sitting in a nest of staring vipers and weeping in desperate patience for God’s divine justice.
-The tension between the individual and society, so well explored in that film, will always be rich subject matter, so it’s strange how uninteresting and prosaic Another Round actually becomes as it stumbles into the second-half.
+There is nothing here that matches the emotive pugilism of that film, particularly the church scene that saw a cast-out Mikkelsen sitting in a nest of vipers and weeping in desperate patience for God’s divine justice.
+The tension between the individual and society, so well explored in that film, will always be rich subject matter, so it’s odd how prosaic Another Round becomes as it stumbles into its second half.

 Drinking can be fun and empowering, the film tells us.
 That is until you drink too much.
 This is a perfunctory moral, and a perfectly sensible one.
 But it would have been more interesting had the film, like the characters themselves, followed through on the promise of its experimental convictions.
 We are granted barely any screen time before the agreed terms of the experiment, which are to maintain a 0.05 level of alcohol throughout the day and stop by 8:00 pm—as Hemmingway did it—are discarded and we lurch into the territory of Promethean warnings about the repercussions of excess drinking; the threat of dependency; biting off more than you can chew; and other public health aphorisms.
 Concerning alcohol, Another Round is a rather uninteresting, though valid, testament to the ancient notion of aurea mediocritas (golden mean), the course which celebrates the passions in sensible moderation.
 When early silent cinema was taken over by the Victorian middle-class following its bawdy first few years, a genre of anti-alcohol narratives began to emerge that encouraged the unwashed to discover their social virtue, with moralistic titles like What Drink Did (1909) by D.W.
 Griffith.
 I was reminded of those early silents watching this, which is odd considering one anticipates something a tad more pugnacious and morally audacious from the director of The Celebration (1998).